brendatreto/School_District_Analysis/README.md

 #### School Summary

 2. How is the school summary affected?
-When whe ran again the summary by school we could verify that the only school that suffered changes was Thomas High School with a significant drop in the passing percentages.
-The percentage of overall passing went from 90.94% to 65.07% because with had not yet substracted the students with NaNs from the total count of students.
+When we ran again the summary by school, we could verify that the only school that suffered changes was Thomas High School with a significant drop in the passing percentages.
+The percentage of overall passing went from 90.94% to 65.07% because with had not yet subtracted the students with NaNs from the total count of students.

 #### Schools performance

 3. How does replacing the ninth graders' math and reading scores affect Thomas High School's performance relative to the other schools?
-Because we replaced the averages from Thomas High School substractin the ninth graders, there was not a significant shift in the placement relative to other schools.
+Because we replaced the averages from Thomas High School subtracting the ninth graders, there was not a significant shift in the placement relative to other schools.
 Thomas High School percentage of overall passing students went from 90.94% to 90.63% (not the 65.07% that considered the whole population of the school).

 #### Replacing ninth-grade scores